dudarev/policyinsights/STORIES.md

 ## MVP

-Put some CSS styling framework when starting working on this.

-- User may leave a comment on program page
+- + User may leave a comment on program page
-- Admin may delete a comment
+- + Admin may delete a comment

 - User may create a tag page
 - User sees tag page